sabina929/React-nested-lists-app/README.md

-# 🗒️ React Routine App
+# 🗒️ React Routines App

 You can create your own routines by using this app.
 <br />